stephenquan/MyVideoFilterApp/README.md

 This is a sample video filter application.

-The applications paints a green square into the QVideoFrame at (0, 0) and a red square at (Width-1, 0).
-Dependending on the device, you will find the green and red square at interesting places due device specific orientation and flip differences.
-For instance, on Windows, the (0, 0) can be found on the bottom left hand corner.
+This applications paints a red square into the top left at ( 0, 0 ) and a green square at ( Width, 0 ).

 ![Screenshot.png](Screenshot.png)